xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 =======================================

 API Copilot is the tool we used to validate our application.<br />
-To install it, first run npm install in the expressjs folder and then execute npm install -g api-copilot-cli execute api-copilot run in the expressjs folder.
+To install it, first run: "npm install" in the expressjs folder and then execute "npm install -g api-copilot-cli" execute api-copilot run in the expressjs folder.
 It must execute without any problem.<br />

 Note: all tests must be run on an empty database.<br />